 As gamers, we're always careful to eliminate every bug we can find before our games go out the door.
-But, until Windows 95 solves all the world's problems (configuration problems of course), there are a lot of hardware and software configurations, and we like to plan for every contingency.
+But, until Windows 95 solves all the world's problems (configuration problems of course), there are a lot of DOS configurations, and we like to plan for every contingency.